NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-I'm Lydia, a Software Engineer turned Data Engineer.
-I'm interested in anything to do with Data Engineering, as well as data governance, data privacy and data protection.
+I'm Lydia, a Software Engineer that's interested in Data Engineering, Data Governance, Data protection and privacy.

 A bit of info about my work:
 - My current work involves building, maintaining and automating data pipelines for data and AI projects